 - Proof of residence (mortgage document or rental lease agreement)

 - Proof of employment and salary (paycheck stubs, with one less than 30 days old)

 - Current phone bill (or other utility bill such as gas, electric or water)

 2. What Forms of Payment Do You Accept?

 Instead of making monthly payments to a traditional lender, you'll likely make weekly or biweekly payments at a BHPH dealership.
 Many BHPH dealers require you to physically bring cash to their location, but some are expanding the ways that they'll accept payment.
-Ask if they take payment by phone or online.
+Ask if they take payment by phone, online or by apps.
 Some dealers will require an automatic withdrawal if you currently have a checking account, savings account or credit card.
 Other dealers offer the option of paying through money orders.
 Explore a variety of payment methods with your dealer to find one that best fits your financial situation.

 3. What Is Your Late-Payment Policy?

 No one ever intends to make a late payment on a car loan, but sometimes it happens.
 It's critical to understand the dealership's late-payment policy.
 Will they repossess the car the day after you fail to make a payment, or is there a grace period?
 Will they contact you or simply take the car back with no questions asked?
 More than likely, this will never be an issue, but it's good to know what to expect if an emergency temporarily delays your payment.
 You might also ask if the dealership regularly reports both positive and negative payment information to the credit-reporting agencies.
 If you have a good payment record and the dealer reports this information, this can help you start or rebuild a credit history if that's important to you.